 The proposal on this issue (which maintains the status quo) was delivered before the ECJ judgment in Turco, which ruled that legal advice related to legislation should normally be disclosed.
-Five Member States (enough for a blocking minority) are concerned that the legal service opinions of the institutions should be protected, although it is not clear if they can accept the Commission's proposal or would like to amend the proposal to this end.
+Five-Six Member States (enough for a blocking minority) are concerned that the legal service opinions of the institutions should be protected, although it is not clear if they can accept the Commission's proposal or would like to amend the proposal to this end.
 Five more liberal Member States argue that no legal advice should be disclosed until negotiations are over - which would be a retreat from the status quo.
-Three Member States want a mandatory exception for legal advice and court proceedings, et al, which would be a clear reduction from current standards in both the case law and the legislation, considering (apart from Turco) that in a number of cases applicants have won access to documents within the scope of the 'court proceedings' exception.
+Three-Five Member States (enough for a blocking minority) want a mandatory exception for legal advice and court proceedings, et al, which would be a clear reduction from current standards in both the case law and the legislation, considering (apart from Turco) that in a number of cases applicants have won access to documents within the scope of the 'court proceedings' exception.